 g.
 Errorpage: Incorporated for page error handling.

 i.
-ContentType: Whenever you send the data to the controller at the backend, the body has associated content type, like if you send JSON, XML, the plain text then the container will get aware of a content type that it shall respond with.
+ContentType: Whenever you send the data to the controller at the backend, the body has an associated content type, like if you send JSON, XML, the plain text, then the container will get aware of a content type that it shall respond with.
 The response object will be created likewise.

 j.
 Page Encoding: Default, the value is ISO-8859-1, indicates the character encoding.